CoderNiths/MyPythonCode/README.md

 # MyPythonCode
-I created this repository on 26th December, 2025 in 4th grade.
-I like coding in Python.
+I created this repository on 26th December, 2025 in 4th grade. /n I like coding in Python.
-This repository has different code samples.
+This repository has different code snippets.